david1983/janken/README.md

 ```

 This will spin up a virtual network and the necessary containers to run the application.

+# IMPORTANT BUILD INFO

+You need to build the spa before running the docker-compose build

 ## Development environment setup advice